Mokkapps/website/src/content/posts/2019-07-06___how-i-set-up-a-new-angular-project/index.md

 I would always add a `LoggerService` and global error handler in the beginning of the project.

-Additionally, try to use a error tracking software like [Sentry](https://sentry.io/) to be able to monitor and fix crashes in real time.
+Additionally, try to use an error tracking software like [Sentry](https://sentry.io/) to be able to monitor and fix crashes in real-time.

 Example for a `LoggerService`: